Calinou/platshoot/README.md

 ## License

-Copyright (c) 2016 Calinou and contributors
+Copyright © 2016-2020 Hugo Locurcio and contributors

-Licensed under the MIT license, see `LICENSE.md` for more information.
+- Unless otherwise specified, files in this repository are licensed under the MIT license.
+See [LICENSE.md](LICENSE.md) for more information.